-The Diagnosis has considered the last four years (2016-2019) as the main reference period and, annually, the 31st of December as the cut-off date.
+The Diagnosis considered four years (2016-2019) as the main reference period and, annually, the 31st of December as the cut-off date.
 In some areas, and depending on the information available, shorter periods have been taken into account.

 Concerning the results of the quantitative data analysis, a system of gradation by percentage bands is established regarding the presence of women in each group: